Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Coarse-Grained Stochastic Dynamics and Hierarchical Likelihood

 \section{Coarse-Grained Stochastic Dynamics and Hierarchical Likelihood}

 The problem of galaxy formation is often described as largely deterministic.
 Given a realization of the primordial density field, gravitational motion and baryonic processes are, in principle, governed by deterministic equations.
-Indeed, most semi-analytic models (SAMs) are formulated as coupled systems of ordinary differential equations that propagate galaxy properties forward in time along merger trees~\cite{Press:1973iz,Somerville:1998bb,1993MNRAS.262..627L,Lacey:1994su,Cole:2000ex,2006MNRAS.370..645B,2012NewA...17..175B,2015MNRAS.451.2663H,2016MNRAS.462.3854L,Ando:2019xlm,2018MNRAS.474..492M,Barrera:2022jgo,Hadzhiyska:2021kmt}.
+Indeed, most semi-analytic models (SAMs) are formulated as coupled systems of ordinary differential equations that propagate galaxy properties forward in time along merger trees~\cite{Press:1973iz,Somerville:1998bb,1993MNRAS.262..627L,Lacey:1994su,Cole:2000ex,2006MNRAS.370..645B,2012NewA...17..175B,2015MNRAS.451.2663H,2016MNRAS.462.3854L,Ando:2019xlm,2018MNRAS.474..492M,Jiang:2020rdj,Barrera:2022jgo,Hadzhiyska:2021kmt,Alarcon:2022hzg,Alarcon:2025cij}.

 However, galaxy formation as an inference problem is intrinsically uncertain.
 For each observed galaxy, we measure only a late-time snapshot of a high-dimensional evolutionary history.
 Even in simulations, we record only a finite set of halo and baryonic descriptors at discrete times.
-Any practical forward model is therefore a coarse-grained description.
+Any practical forward model therefore discards part of the available information.

 On a layered halo graph, we evolve a finite set of resolved variables along temporal edges while conditioning on host edges.
 All remaining degrees of freedom, such as feedback frequency, multiphase gas structure, time of infall, and external influences outside the graph domain, are integrated out.
+The resulting coarse-grained dynamics is Markovian in the retained graph-conditioned state, but this state is not memoryless.
+It contains assembled information such as transported resolved quantities, graph connectivity, and environment-conditioned structure.
+Unresolved physics can also leave temporally extended imprints through effective time- and state-dependent drifts and scatters.
+As a result, the unresolved aspects of assembly dependence are captured in an effective stochastic sector, whose influence can persist over multiple steps, even within a Markovian reduced description.

 To see how stochasticity emerges, it is convenient to work in increment space.
 For a node $i$ on layer $k$, we denote the resolved state by $x_{i,k}$ and the one-step increment by $\Delta x_{i,k} \equiv x_{i,k+1} - x_{i,k}$.
 Suppose that the increment is effectively deterministic once $(s,\zeta)$ is specified, where $s$ is the coarse state and $\zeta$ collects unresolved information.
 We have